City-Skylines-Modding/City-Skylines-Mod/README.md

-# Unlimited Money
+# Unlock All

-Provides the player with infinite money.
+Unlocks all milestones in CitySkylines.

 ## Overview

-This mod is an extension to the EconomyExtensionBase class.
+This mod is an extension to MilestonesExtensionBase.

 ### Installing the Mod